 Validating the Accuracy of our Sensors

-During our two years of field testing and trials, measurements were taken bi-monthly at locations in Michigan and Indiana.
-All units reported measurements accurate to within ¼ of a degree during the trials.
-In addition, we have a strict calibration process.
-After factory calibration, our units are put through a second and third round of calibration.
+During field testing and trials, measurements were taken bi-monthly at various locations in the midwest.
+All units reported measurements accurate to within ¼ of a degree during the trials and in addition, we have a strict calibration process.
+After factory calibration, our units are put through a second and third round of calibrations.
 The second round involves the use of a fully accredited UKAS Lab Certified thermometer (.1℉), and the third round is site commissioning in the field.

 FCS Infrared Optics

 FCS has a patent pending optical system that eliminates the lens structure.
 Removing the lens structure, while maintaining structural integrity and water tightness, is a tremendous step forward in utilizing infrared’s tremendous ability to accurately measure road temperature at a distance.

 Salt & the Environment